Improbable-Astronauts/octo-carnival/README.md

 - create a virtual environment for this project - we recommend using venv

     `$ python -m venv myvenv`

     (this should create a directory called myvenv inside the project directory)
 - activate your virtual environment

     `$ source myvenv/bin/activate`

     (you should see (myvenv) at the beginning of your command line prompt now)

+    - Windows users: your path will most likely be `source myvenv/Scripts/activate`
 - add the name of your virtual environment to the .gitignore file

     `$ echo "myvenv/" >> .gitignore`